python/cpython/Doc/library/inspect.rst

    Return a named tuple instead of a tuple.

 .. versionchanged:: 3.11
-   Changed the return object from a namedtuple to a regular object (that is backwards compatible with the previous named tuple).
+   Changed the return object from a named tuple to a regular object (that is backwards compatible with the previous named tuple).

 .. class:: Traceback